trunk-io/neovim-trunk/README.md

 Please view our [docs][docs] for any additional Trunk setup instructions, as well as our [plugins repo](https://github.com/trunk-io/plugins) for the up to date list of supported linters.

+When lint diagnostics show up, they may cause the line number column increase in width.
+To fix this, run `:set signcolumn=yes` to have a column for diagnostics always present.

 [slack]: https://slack.trunk.io
 [docs]: https://docs.trunk.io
 [vscode]: https://marketplace.visualstudio.com/items?itemName=Trunk.io